rapidsai/cudf/docs/cudf/source/internals.md

 * A tuple of **children** columns, which enable the representation complex types such as columns with non-fixed width elements (e.g., strings, lists).
 * A *size* indicating the number of elements in the Column.
-* If the Column represents a slice, an integer **offset** into the first element of the slice.
-  The size of the Column then gives the extent of the slice.
+* An integer **offset**: a column may represent a "slice" of another column, in which case this offset represents the first element of the slice.
+The size of the column then gives the extent of the slice.
+A column that is not a slice has an offset of 0.

 For example, the `NumericalColumn` backing a Series with 1000 elements of type 'int32' and containing nulls is composed of: